luckill12345/UCSC-CSE-101-W20/hw3/Wordrange/README.md

   In this assignment we were supposed to take a file input that contains two types of queries (inserting and ranging).
 Then using the queries execute them on a AVL Tree (Height Balancing Binary Search Tree).
 The assignment has 3 tiers of grading: 5 points if you make a binary search tree (BST) that inserts and ranges the entire tree, 7 points if the program can deal with 1 million operations a minute, and finally full credit if the program can handle 3 million operations in a minute.

-  The Test folders have 3 input files that follow these teirs respectively: [simple-input.txt](Tests/simple-input.txt), [allwords-basic.txt](Tests/allwords-basic.txt), and [allwords-more-range.txt](Tests/allwords-more-range.txt)
+  The Test folders have 3 input files that follow these tiers respectively: [simple-input.txt](Tests/simple-input.txt), [allwords-basic.txt](Tests/allwords-basic.txt), and [allwords-more-range.txt](Tests/allwords-more-range.txt)

   The resulting executable needs to take 2 arguments inf the form:
       **./wordrange [input.txt] [output.txt]**